nhsbsa/immigration-hs/docs/documentation/using-notify.md

   notify.sendEmail(
     // this long string is the template ID, copy it from the template
     // page in GOV.UK Notify.
-It's not a secret so it's fine to put it
+It’s not a secret so it’s fine to put it
     // in your code.
     'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx',
     // `emailAddress` here needs to match the name of the form field in